Born: 1892, Ipswich.

 Medals Awarded: Victory, British War & 1915 Star.

-Relatives Notified & Address: Son of Mrs E. Brooks, of 9, Ernest Street, Ipswich & the late John Brooks.
+Relatives Notified & Address: Youngest son of Mrs. E. Brooks, of 9, Ernest Street, Ipswich & the late John Brooks.

 1901 34, White Elm Street, Ipswich.